allizon/gob/README.md

 gob.to_h => { a: 1, b: 2, c: 3 }
 ```

+### FAQ
+**Do you pronounce it "johb" like "Gob Bluth" or "gahb" like "gob of bubblegum"?

+Doesn't much matter to me!
+I was thinking of the former, but the latter works, too.
+I'm not getting into a pronounciation-of-GIF-style flamewar over this thing. :)

 ### Contributing
-I'm happy to take pull requests -- I'm sure there's a ton more that could be done to this thing
+I'm more than happy to take pull requests -- I'm sure there's a ton more that could be done to this thing

 ### License
 MIT.